BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

 “They won five of the last six, so obviously, they are a really good Beanpot team and good team in general,” Stiga said.
 “So being able to get the win and move on to the finals for the first time in a while, I think the older guys who have been around have been preaching it.
 It’s hard to do.”

-Above all else, Monday was a sobering reality check of just how far away this year’s Northeastern’s team is from Boston College, the presumptive national title favorites.
-And with nine games remaining in a season that has been relegated to playing for pride, the Huskies main task now is to not let Monday’s rout on the big stage bleed into future games.
+Above all else, Monday was a sobering reminder of just how far away this year’s Northeastern’s team is from Boston College, the presumptive national title favorites.
+And with nine games remaining in a season that no longer carries at-large NCAA tournament aspirations, the Huskies main task now is to not let Monday’s rout on the big stage bleed into future games.

 “I’m not sure that we’re going to learn a whole lot from tonight,” said Keefe.
 “But we’re going to have to pick ourselves up and get ready for Monday against Harvard, because they’ve got a lot of skill as well.
 So we’ve got to learn from it.
 Move on and get ready for the next game.”